-Cancer prevention can begin during a general gynecology visit.
+Cancer prevention for women can begin during a general gynecology visit.
 Common procedures such as a Pap smears with HPV screening can help detect early signs of cancerous cells on your cervix.
 Mammograms can detect early changes in breast tissue that could develop into breast cancer.

 Women are recommended to have a Pap test at least once every year to make sure they do not have any pre-cancerous or cancerous changes on their cervix.
 HPV tests are recommended every year, especially for women between the ages of 30 and 65.
 All women should know their risks and begin cervical cancer screenings beginning at age 18 (or earlier if they are sexually active) to ensure their health is maintained.